I’ve read over 60 books in 2018.

 Now, here’s a question: “How do you find the right book?”
-A good place to start are your idols, influencers and curators you trust.
+A good place to start is your idols, influencers, and curators you trust.
 What do they read?
 What do they recommend?
 Who reads similar books and what do they recommend?
 Make a list (I highly recommend goodreads.com for that) with books you want to read.
 Make a selection.

 Try before you buy.

 Reading while you are distracted will reduce your understanding and engagement while reading.
 In contrast, reading attentively is powerful; it allows you to make new connections and remember more of what you’ve read.
 That’s why you should avoid distractions and interruptions; mute your phone, make sure no one will interrupt you, grab your favorite drink, and sit down to read.
 Then, immerse yourself in a book and focus on what you read.
 This way, you’ll make reading more worthwhile.

 After you picked the right book and set the mood, it’s time to make reading a habit.
 It’s the easiest way to read more.
 Reading is part of my morning and evening routines, and I recommend making it part of yours as well.
 If you don’t have a routine, I recommend establishing one.
 It will make you look forward to reading and makes sure you’ll read consistently.
 It also acts as a natural boundary for other people to not disrupt your reading time.

 Some books take weeks or months to read.
 How can you still remember what you’ve read?
 First, highlight while reading and keep it short and rough: if it’s interesting or you’ve gained some insight from it, highlight it.
 Stop and think when you encounter important information that enlightens you.
 Reflect after each long chapter.
 Engage in dialogue with the author, think about what you read, ask questions, and see if they’re answered.
 Do that while reading the book, and – with small exceptions – keep your reading flow smooth.